 Passed by Goathland station, also known as the location of Hogsmeade in Harry Potter.
 It would’ve been the perfect end to a perfect holiday if I could’ve stopped off for a butterbeer at The Three Broomsticks.
 Though my sons would probably have preferred some Pepper Imps from Honeydukes.
 Oh well, they’ll just have to settle for some good old fashioned fudge instead.
 That’s if it doesn’t mysteriously vanish while I’m unpacking the suitcases.

-Time now for me to get back t’mill.
-Keep your fingers crossed I can squeeze in some writing time in between keeping the kids entertained for the rest of the six weeks school hols.
+Okay, time for me to get back t’mill.
+Keep your fingers crossed I can squeeze in some writing in between keeping the kids entertained for the rest of the six weeks school hols.

 Happy Holidays, wherever they may take you. 😎 xox